mbasaglia/glaxnimate/README.md

 Depending on which version of the Android SDK you have, you might have to select a different value in `src/android/android/AndroidManifest.xml`.

+**libc++.so not found**

+The Android toolkit stuff has some wrong paths, it can be fixed like this:

+    sudo mkdir /opt/android
+    sudo ln -s $HOME/Android/Sdk/ndk/21.1.6352462/ /opt/android/android-ndk-r19c

+Where `$HOME/Android/Sdk/ndk/21.1.6352462/` is the directory that Qt creator used to install the Android NDK, and `/opt/android/android-ndk-r19c` is the directory mentioned in the error message.

 Contacts
 ---------------------------------------